What to Know About Moving Quotes

 You may hear some unfamiliar terms thrown around regarding moving quotes and estimates.
 It’s important to understand which type of estimate a company provides — and which type you want.

-Moving costs are usually calculated differently based on the type of move you’re undertaking:
+Moving quotes are calculated differently based on the type of move, among other factors.

 » MORE: How much do movers cost?

-In addition to the most common factors that affect moving costs, moving companies charge for extra services or certain conditions that make moving more difficult.
-Talk to your mover about all the services it charges extra for, and ensure the mover includes everything you need in the quote and on your written estimate.
+Moving companies typically charge for extra services or certain conditions that make moving more difficult.
+Talk to your mover about all the services it charges extra for, and ensure the mover includes everything you need in a quote and on your written estimate.

 Stairs